0xvicky/shareme-app/shareme-frontend/README.md

 2) @sanity/image-url : To interact with images on the backend of the sanity

-3) react-google-login : To get the google authentication
+3) react-oauth: To get the google authentication

 4) react-icons : To get the svg icons for the app